PgDip / MSc MENTAL HEALTH NURSING

 Applicants will be considered on an individual basis but will normally require:

-• A Bachelor degree with a minimum 2:2 classification.
-Candidates without a health or science related degree are required to complete a Life Sciences work book package to satisfy the Life Sciences element of the APL portfolio.
+• A Bachelor degree (hons) with a minimum 2:2 classification.
+Candidates without a health or science related degree are required to complete a Life Sciences work book package to satisfy the Life Sciences element of the RPL portfolio.

-• Please make sure you have the required GCSE qualifications (or equivalent Level 2 qualifications) before applying for this course.
+• Please make sure you will have completed the required GCSE qualifications (or equivalent Level 2 qualifications) before the start of this course.

 • Maths and English GCSEs/equivalent (at C or above) to meet the Nursing and Midwifery Council (NMC) selection criterion.